 Project Challenges & Solutions

 The new northbound viaduct carrying the Van Wyck Expressway over the interchange opened in November 2014, 18 months ahead of schedule.
 The viaduct is 800 ft long and 56 ft wide, making it the longest fully jointless curved New York State Department of Transportation structure.
-Phase III of this project has been opened to the traffic in final configuration since in October 2019.
-It will expand upon the improvements already accomplished and will help ensure this roadway can fulfill the needs of present and future generations.
+Phase III expand upon the improvements already accomplished and helped to ensure this roadway can fulfill the needs of present and future generations.